fogus/spiel/echtzeitspiel/podstavec/README.markdown

-*Podstavec* is a game of blind bidding for 2-3 players.
+*Podstavec* is a game of blind bidding and resource management for 2-3 players.

 Preparation
 ===========